KxSystems/docs/docs/basics/listening-port.md

 q)\p myhost:2000/2010     / use a free port between 2000 and 2010, using given hostname
 ```

-## Multi-threaded port
+## Multi-threaded input mode

-A negative port sets a [multi-threaded](../kb/multithreaded-input.md) port and if used it must be the initial and only mode of operation,
+A negative port sets a multi-threaded port and if used it must be the initial and only mode of operation,
 i.e. do not dynamically switch between positive port and negative port.

+When active, each IPC connection will create a new thread for its sole use.
+Each connection uses its own heap with a minimum of 64MB, the real amount depending on the working space required by the query being executed.
+[`\ts`](syscmds.md#ts-time-and-space) can be used to find the memory requirement of a query.
+It is designed for serving in-memory static data to an externally constrained number of clients.
+It is not intended for use as a gateway, or serving mutable data.

 Note that there are a number of restrictions in multithreaded mode: